Samoset, Florida: Geography

-Samoset is located at (27.474567, -82.542817).
-It is bordered to the north by the city of Bradenton and to the west by unincorporated West Samoset.
+Samoset is bordered to the north by the city of Bradenton and to the west by unincorporated West Samoset.

 U.S. Route 301 passes through the center of the community, leading northwest into Bradenton and south 10 mi to Sarasota.

 According to the United States Census Bureau, the Samoset CDP has a total area of 1.5 sqmi, all land.